-Market risk quantification follows EU Solvency II standard method in principle.
-However, we modified risk factors specified in EU Solvency II standard method to make them more suitable in light of the market risk attributes to which we are exposed, where risk factors specified in EU Solvency II method or our previous risk measure is considered unable to reflect enough of the risk amount at a 99.5% confidence level.
+We modified risk factors specified in the EU Solvency II standard method to make them more suitable in light of the market risk attributes to which we are exposed, where risk factors specified in the EU Solvency II method or our previous risk measure is considered unable to reflect enough of the risk amount at a 99.5% confidence level.

 For interest rate risk in Japanese yen, principal component analysis is employed, where yield curve changes are disaggregated into three components-parallel shift, twist and butterfly-and the yield curve is shocked by each component, to capture the risk of yield curve changes more precisely.
-For other risks, major stress parameters different from EU Solvency II include 45% for listed stocks, 100% for subsidiaries and affiliated companies' stocks, and 35% for currency risk.

-(2) Insurance underwriting risk
+(2) Insurance risk